oracle-livelabs/database/multitenant-dev-agility/mt-dev-agility/mt-dev-agility.md

 First, you'll unplug **HRAPPDB** from **CDBTEST** into a ".pdb" compressed archive.

-1. While still in the SQLcl client, connect to the container **CDBTEST** as the superuser SYSDBA.
+1. While still in the SQLcl client, connect to the container database **CDBTEST** as the superuser SYSDBA.

     ```
     <copy>connect sys/Oracle_4U@localhost:1521/CDBTEST as sysdba</copy>